Vietnam/Cambodia

 Afternoon:

-As a group, we will transfer to the Landmine Museum and enjoy a lecture.
+After lunch, we will transfer by motorcoach to the Landmine Museum and enjoy a lecture.
 We will gain an understanding of the efforts being made to rid the countryside of these terrible munitions.
 Later in the afternoon we visit Banteay Srei, the Citadel of Women.
-This pink sandstone temple was built in the latter half of the 10th century by Rajendravarman II and Jayavaraman V. The carvings of Banteay Srei are among the oldest and most intricate that we will see.
+This pink sandstone temple was built in the latter half of the 10th century by Rajendravarman II and Jayavaraman V. The carvings of Banteay Srei are among the oldest and most intricate and considered among the finest in the Angkor region.
+We return to the hotel by motorcoach and take time to relax before dinner.

 Dinner: